Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Genesis 49:21

 Jesus answered and said to them, “This is the work of God, that you believe in Him whom He sent.”

 The writer of Hebrews expresses this position of faith as "rest" and describes a type of diligence to enter into it.

 Let us therefore be diligent to enter that rest, lest anyone fall according to the same example of disobedience.

 — Hebrews 4:11

 Sometimes we wrestle with entering rest.
-Jacob illustrated this idea for us when he didn't let go of the Angel of the Lord until He is blessed.
-This last name encourages us never to give up, never quit.
+Jacob illustrated this idea for us when he didn't let go of the Angel of the Lord until He was blessed.
+This last name encourages us never to give up, and never quit.
 Endure to the end.